alaaNfissi/Unlocking-the-Emotional-States-of-High-Risk-Suicide-Callers-through-Speech-Analysis/README.md

 <!-- ABSTRACT -->
 ## Abstract

-<p align="justify"> Speech emotion recognition is challenging as human emotion is very ambiguous, making it challenging to distinguish.
-Often, it can only be detected intermittently across a long sentence, besides speech data with emotional categorization is typically rare.
-In this paper, we introduce CNN-n-GRU, a novel end-to-end (E2E) architecture for speech emotion recognition.
-The proposed architecture consists of an n-layer convolutional neural network (CNN) followed by an n-layer Gated Recurrent Unit (GRU).
-Both CNNs and RNNs demonstrated promesing results when processing raw waveform speech input.
-This motivated our idea of integrating them into a single architecture in order to take advantage of both models.
-On the one hand, we train our model in a way where CNN component is able to recognise low-level speech representations from raw waveform instead of hand-crafted features or spectrograms, allowing the network to better capture relevant narrow-band emotion features.
-In this manner, the CNN can handle variable-length speech without requiring segmentation, which prevents crucial data from being lost.
-On the other hand, RNN component is able to learn temporal-based characteristics, allowing the network to better capture the signal’s time-distributed features.
-Because CNN can generate multiple levels of abstraction for feature representation, we use it as a first model component to extract high-level features, to be provided to subsequent RNN layers in order to aggregate long-term dependencies.
-The proposed model was evaluated for speech emotion recognition, by comparison to state-of-the-art methods on both TESS and IEMOCAP datasets.
-The experimental results demonstrated the high accuracy of the proposed model CNN-n-GRU, outperforming traditional classification approaches. </p>
+<p align="justify"> Suicide remains a major public health concern worldwide, and early detection of suicidal ideation is crucial for prevention.
+One promising approach to monitoring symptoms is through the prediction of suicidal speech, as speech can be passively collected and may provide insight into changes in risk.
+However, directly identifying suicidal speech is difficult due to the rapid variability in speech characteristics and the association of suicidal ideation with emotion dysregulation.
+In light of these challenges, we present a novel end-to-end (E2E) method for speech emotion recognition (SER) as a mean of detecting changes in emotional state that may indicate an increased risk for suicide.
+Our method incorporates the use of Convolutional Neural Networks (CNNs) and Gated Recurrent Units (GRUs) to analyze raw waveform signals.
+Firstly, our model is designed to train the CNN component to identify higher-level speech representations directly from raw waveform data, rather than relying on manually crafted features or spectrograms.
+This approach enables the network to effectively capture specific emotion-related features within a narrow frequency range, while also handling speech of varying lengths without the need for segmentation.
+Secondly, the GRU component is capable of learning temporal patterns, enhancing the network's ability to capture time-dependent features of the signal.
+Furthermore, we introduce our NSPL-CRISE emotion dataset for our research, which contains phone call recordings from individuals who are lifeline frequent callers with serious physical and psychological problems and a history of suicidal ideation, planning, and previous attempts.
+This dataset provides valuable insights into the emotional states of individuals at high risk for suicide.
+The goal of this research is to provide a promising approach to symptom monitoring and, ultimately, suicide prevention through early detection of suicidal ideation.
+Our experimental results show that our method outperforms other state-of-the-art techniques for SER. </p>

 <div align="center">